This re-post from 12/10 is dedicated to my beloved nephew Jeremy, because I miss him.

 "You're right, sweetie."
 I colluded with his denial, as rain continued pounding on the window panes.
 "It's a sunny day, Jeremy."

-"It is scary," I confirmed.
+"It is scary," I confirmed, wrapping my arm around him.
 "But today is a sunny day for us."

 With that, Jeremy popped up and began jumping wildly on the mattress like a yo-yo on crack.
 "I'm a rock star!
 I'm a rock star!"
 He shouted.
 "Oh yeah!
 I'm a rock star!"